Visiting Madrid? Don’t miss these things!

 Essential Tips for Visiting Madrid Spain

 - The Metro is a great way to get around the city.
-It is the 2nd largest Metro in Europe (after Paris) and costs anywhere from 1-3 euros per ticket.
+It is the 2nd largest Metro in Europe (after Paris) and costs 1-3 euros per ticket.

 - Save money and skip lines by picking up a Madrid GoCity here.

-- La Latina is a great area to grab tapas.
-It’s full of tapas bars so you can hop from one place to the next.
+- La Latina is a great area for tapas.
+It’s full of tapas bars, so you can try multiple.
 If you’re there early in the day, grab breakfast at Gelateria 4D.
 They have delicious coffees and pastries.

-- Don’t let your luggage weigh you down.
+- Luggage weighing you down?
 Find a secure and convenient spot to store your luggage at Luggage Hero.

-- If you’re looking for diversity, Lavapiés’ population is over 50% non-Spanish.
-That means there are plenty of options for cuisine, including Chinese, Moroccan, Thai, Indian Senegalese, Greek, and Cuban.
+- If you’re looking for diversity, Lavapiés’ population is over 50% non-Spanish, with plenty of cuisine options, including Chinese, Moroccan, Thai, Indian Senegalese, Greek, and Cuban.

 - Want to know what to wear to the airport?
 These are our ideal airport outfits.